On this page:

 The National General Practice Accreditation Scheme:

-The National General Practice Accreditation Scheme is aligned to the Australian Health Service Safety and Quality Accreditation Scheme.
-The National General Practice Accreditation Scheme includes:
+The National General Practice Accreditation Scheme is aligned to the Australian Health Service Safety and Quality Accreditation Scheme and includes:

 An Advisory is a formal communication from the Commission to accrediting agencies to provide guidance and direction on the interpretation and/or assessment of the RACGP Standards for general practices.
 Advisories are numbered and dated before distribution.